Popular 2021 Travel Destinations that Require Travel Insurance

-The promising COVID-19 vaccine news might warm your socially-distant heart with daydreams of bucket-list vacations and trips to plan in 2021.
-But to say that the COVID-19 pandemic has changed international travel for the foreseeable future is still a bit of an understatement.
-Countries finally able to contain their COVID outbreaks will be understandably wary of re-opening their borders under pre-COVID standards.
+The promising COVID-19 vaccine rollout initiatives might warm your socially-distant heart with daydreams of bucket-list vacations and trips to plan in 2021.
+But to say that the Covid pandemic has changed international travel for the foreseeable future is still a bit of an understatement.
+Countries finally able to contain their Covid outbreaks will be understandably wary of re-opening their borders under pre-Covid standards.
 Many of the most-searched vacation destinations have implemented strict restrictions to keep locals and tourists safe.
 Here's a rundown of popular destinations that now require proof of travel insurance for entry.
 Or you can view all countries that require visitors to have travel medical insurance.

-What could be a better remedy for the challenges of 2020 than a dose of island-life in 2021?
-Jamaica's relatively low COVID-19 numbers make it a top vacation spot for 2021.
+What could be a better remedy for the challenges of the last year and half than a dose of island-life in 2021?
+Jamaica's relatively low Covid numbers make it a top vacation spot for 2021.
 Soak up some sun on Jamaica's world-famous beaches in Montego Bay or splash in the deep blue waters of the Grand Cayman Islands.
 Travelers with a more adventurous streak can enjoy scuba-diving, glass-bottom boat expeditions, or drive ATVs through the island.
-But remember, your Jamaica adventure begins only when you show proper documentation at the border, including proof of travel insurance for COVID-19.
+But remember, your Jamaica adventure begins only when you show proper documentation at the border, including proof of travel insurance for Covid.

 Experience the relaxing beaches and rejuvenating spas before spending a night out on the town.
 Aruba is just one of those islands that have everything you could want in a vacation spot.
 When you're packing your swim trunks or summer dresses, don't forget to bring your proof of travel medical insurance.